MuTsunTsai/shrewd/README.md

 <script>
 	var vue = new Vue({
 		el: "#vue",
-		// Do not load a Shrewd object into the data,
+		// Do not load a Shrewd object into the data section,
-		// as Vue will unnecessarily modifies our object;
+		// as Vue will make redundant modifications to our object;
 		// use computed property to get it instead
 		computed: {
 			app() {